graphprotocol/research/specs/graph-protocol-v1/read-interface/README.md

 # Read Interface

 ## Overview
-To participate in the data-retrieval market, Indexing Nodes implement a low-level read interface to the indexed data in their store.
-The read interface not only provides the means of retrieving data from an Indexing Node, but it defines a contract that an Indexing Node is agreeing to uphold or else be slashed.
+To participate in the data retrieval market, Indexing Nodes implement a low-level read interface to the indexed data in their store.
+The read interface not only provides the means of retrieving data from an Indexing Node, but it also defines a contract that an Indexing Node is agreeing to uphold or else be slashed.
 This is enabled by attestations, which assert that a response was produced correctly and may be verified on-chain.

 ### Calling Read Operations
 Available read operations are defined by the respective interface of the index being read from.
 See [Index Abstract Data Structures](#index-abstract-data-structures) and [Index Types](#index-types) for more information.

 While the read interfaces are described using a TypeScript notation, all the interfaces are language agnostic and defined in terms of JSON types.

 Calling these read operations is done via JSON RPC 2.0[[1]](#footnotes).
-(See the full JSON RPC API)
+See the full [JSON RPC API](../rpc-api).

-**TODO** Add link to full JSON RPC API when available

 The method of interest here is `readIndex`, which accepts the following parameters:
 1. `Object`